idrissabdw/win_prediction/README.md

 We explore various machine learning methods to group and analyze player behaviors, but the main one will be :

 - **Unsupervised Learning**:
-  - Clustering techniques (k-Means) to identify behavior types
+  - Clustering techniques (k-Means, EM) to identify behavior types
   - Dimensionality reduction (PCA, t-SNE) for visualization

 We evaluate the models using scores, confusion matrices.